 After breaking up in 1976 they returned with a different line-up a decade later.
-At times in the 1990s, McPhee alternated two line-ups.
-After years of performing and recording for a loyal following, original manager Roy Fisher put together a short-lived 'original line-up' to celebrate their fortieth anniversary.
-McPhee left the band again in order to pursue an acoustic career, leaving Cruickshank and Pustelnik to continue, subsequently forming 'The Groundhogs Rhythm Section' with invited frontmen, latterly with Eddie Martin, while McPhee embarked on a major tour in 2004 with Edgar Winter and Alvin Lee and issued an acoustic blues album Blues at Ten.
+In 1986 Groundhogs mastermind Tony McPhee found a solid mark 2 line-up with ex-Amon Düül II/Hawkwind/Van-der-Graaf-Generator bass player Dave Anderson and Welsh local hero drummer Mick Jones.
+This now legendary line-up toured Europe extensively both in the UK and also the continent, especially in Germany.
+The Groundhogs' original manager Roy Fisher even put together a short-lived 'original line-up' to celebrate their fortieth anniversary.
+McPhee left that band again leaving Cruickshank and Pustelnik to continue, subsequently forming 'The Groundhogs Rhythm Section' with invited frontmen.
+Tony McPhee continued to tour with his mark 2 formation to great success in the 80s, 90s and 2000s until he was struck down by three consecutive strokes in 2009.